Hildebrandt-Alex/PHD_potfolio_academic_theme/content/howto_posts/R_1_start/index.md

 **R how to start and where to look:**

-R is a programming language which is
+R is a programming language for statistical computing.
+Read the [wiki](https://en.wikipedia.org/wiki/R_(programming_language) entry for detailed information.